-Being upright and allowing gravity to assist with the downward motion of the baby is the most natural birthing position.
-However as you get closer to delivery, they will make you get on your back again.
+Being upright allowed gravity to assist with the downward movement of my baby and it is the most natural birthing position.
+As you get closer to delivery, they will make you get on your back again.
 (I really hope I can do this with a midwife next time.)

 He was here!
 10 fingers, 10 toes, and chubby cheeks.
 My body was beyond exhausted, more than any workout or long run has ever made me feel before.

 If anyone ever tries to make you feel bad for gaining weight in pregnancy you tell them you are prepping for the biggest workout of your life!

 The nurses work so quickly to get everything cleaned up.
 If you get induced, they use a slow drip of pitocin to encourage your uterus to contract down and seal off the bleeding.
 They give you a lot of fluids in L&D, especially if you get an epidural.
 So be prepared for swelling.
 Like cankles, press on your foot and it leaves a giant pit swelling.
 It takes about 5 days to resolve.
 Walking will help with that.

 After the dust settles and your epidural has been off for a while, they will want you to get up and walk to the bathroom.

 I forgot to mention earlier if you need an epidural they will put a foley catheter inside your bladder.
 Basically, it is a little tube that collects your pee because the epidural blocks your ability to urinate.
 I didn’t feel them placing this at all and they immediately remove it once the baby was coming out.

 I was a bit wobbly at first, but it takes time for the feeling in your legs to come back after they shut the epidural off.
 They give you a bottle called a peri-bottle and instruct you to fill it with warm water and use it to squirt your lady bits after you pee.